Sgt. Slaughter: G.I. Joe and other media

 Fictionalized versions of Sgt.
 Slaughter were part of the G.I.
 Joe: A Real American Hero toyline, animated series and comic books, as a member of the G.I.
 Joe team and first appeared in the five-part TV episode entitled "Arise, Serpentor, Arise!"
 Along with the traditional merchandising of WWE superstars, Sgt.
 Slaughter is one of only a few real people to be produced as a G.I.
 Joe figure (NFL football player William "The Refrigerator" Perry, pro-wrestler Roddy Piper, and astronaut Buzz Aldrin are some of the others) and appeared in G.I.
 Joe: The Movie.
 He was featured in the 1989 video game Sgt.
 Slaughter's Mat Wars by Mindscape.

 Slaughter also appeared twice as a special guest on The Super Mario Bros.
 Super Show!, which starred fellow wrestler Captain Lou Albano.
 He appeared in the episodes "All Steamed Up" (in "Butch Mario and the Luigi Kid") and "Caught in a Draft" (in "Bad Rap").

 During the mid-1980s, Sgt.
 Slaughter released a full-length LP, Sgt.
 Slaughter and Camouflage Rocks America.
 It featured a number of original songs, including "The Cobra Clutch," as well as a cover of Neil Diamond's "America".

+In the late 80s, he was featured in the short lived board game “Sgt Slaughter’s Matwars”, put out by Trigame Enterprises of Matawan NJ.
+This included an appearance at the International Toy Fair at the Javits Center in NYC to promote the game.

 A brief cross promotional stint in the late 1980s had Sgt.
 Slaughter and his "battling battalion" pitted against the Bigfoot Monster Truck in a tug-of-war challenge.
 It is featured on Blood, Sweat, & Gears USHRA home video.
 This stunt was recently attempted again with Sgt.
 Slaughter using fans from the crowd at a Monster Truck show to tug-o-war with Bigfoot.